 The loading from LW at DEP-permitted dairies was estimated separately from other LW because specific permit information was available to account for loads, waste management practices, and nutrient management plans.
-The NSILT estimated total nitrogen load to groundwater from animal waste at permitted dairies in the Wacissa BMAP area is 30,945 lb-N/yr, or 5 % of the total nitrogen load to groundwater in the BMAP area.
+The NSILT estimated total nitrogen load to groundwater from animal waste at permitted dairies is 339,182 lb-N/yr, or 3.5 % of the total nitrogen load to groundwater in the BMAP area.
 Commercial fertilizer applied to hay and silage at dairies is accounted for in the FF category.

-Subsection 403.067, F.S., requires agricultural nonpoint sources in a BMAP area either to implement the applicable FDACS-adopted BMPs, which provides a presumption of compliance with water quality standards, or conduct water quality monitoring prescribed by DEP, NWFWMD, or SRWMD that demonstrates compliance with water quality standards.
-Further, based on the Florida Springs and Aquifer Protection Act, Subsection 373.811(5), F.S., prohibits any new agricultural operations within the PFA that do not implement applicable FDACS BMPs, measures necessary to achieve pollution reduction levels established by DEP, or groundwater monitoring plans approved by a WMD or DEP.
-Failure implement BMPs or conduct water quality monitoring that demonstrates compliance with pollutant reductions may result in enforcement action by DEP (s.
+Subsection 403.067, F.S., requires agricultural nonpoint sources in a BMAP area either to implement the applicable FDACS-adopted BMPs, which provides a presumption of compliance with water quality standards, or conduct water quality monitoring prescribed by DEP or SRWMD that demonstrates compliance with water quality standards.
+Further, based on the Florida Springs and Aquifer Protection Act, Subsection 373.811(5), F.S., prohibits any new agricultural operations within the PFAs that do not implement applicable FDACS BMPs measures necessary to achieve pollution reduction levels established by DEP, or groundwater monitoring plans approved by a WMD or DEP.
+Failure to implement BMPs or conduct water quality monitoring that demonstrates compliance with pollutant reductions may result in enforcement action by DEP (s.
 403.067(7)(b), F.S.).

 FDACS will work with applicable producers within the BMAP area to implement BMPs.
-As of December 31, 2017, NOIs covered 34,066 agricultural acres in the Wacissa BMAP area.
+As of December 31, 2016, NOIs covered 187,312 agricultural acres in the Suwannee River Basin BMAP area.
 No producers are conducting water quality monitoring in lieu of implementing BMPs at this time.
 Appendix B lists project information.
 Appendix F provides detailed information on BMPs and agricultural practices in the BMAP area.

-With crop-specific BMP enrollment or monitoring for FF areas, an estimated 51,480 lb-N/yr reduction to groundwater can be achieved, based on an average reduction of 15 % in the nitrogen load to groundwater.
+With crop-specific BMP enrollment or monitoring for FF areas, an estimated 869,247 lb-N/yr reduction to groundwater can be achieved, based on an average reduction of 15 % in the nitrogen load to groundwater.
 While DEP has listed larger percentage reductions in nitrogen from agricultural BMPs in estimating benefits to surface waters, the best data available on benefits to groundwater from BMPs indicate a 15 % reduction in the load to groundwater where owner-implemented BMPs are in place.
+In addition to groundwater reductions from owner-implemented BMPs on fertilized lands, an additional 534,760 lb-N/yr in reductions are estimated from specific stakeholder projects on fertilized lands.
 This number could increase as more data are collected on the impact of BMPs to groundwater.

-For DEP-permitted dairies, the estimated load reductions from owner-implemented BMPs are 15 % in the nitrogen load to groundwater, or 4,642 lb-N/yr, assuming 100 % BMP implementation at these dairies.
+For DEP-permitted dairies, the estimated load reductions from owner-implemented BMPs are 15 % in the nitrogen load to groundwater, or 50,877 lb-N/yr, assuming 100 % BMP implementation at these dairies.
+Additionally, stakeholder projects are estimated to achieve 167,000 lb-N/yr in reductions, for a total estimated permitted dairy reduction of 217,877 lb-N/yr.

-For all livestock operations not included in the DEP-permitted dairies category, ownerimplemented BMPs are expected to achieve a reduction of 6,843 lb-N/yr, using an estimated 10 % reduction in the load to groundwater from owner-implemented BMPs at livestock operations.
-Summarizing the reductions discussed above, the total reduction from BMP implementation of all agricultural sources is 62,964 lb-N/yr.
+For all livestock operations not included in the DEP-permitted dairies category, ownerimplemented BMPs are expected to achieve a reduction of 208,739 lb-N/yr, using an estimated 10 % reduction in the load to groundwater from owner-implemented BMPs at livestock operations.

+Summarizing the reductions discussed above, the total reduction from BMP implementation of all agricultural sources is 1,830,623 lb-N/yr.